splorp/newtontalk-faq/newtontalk-faq.md

 [marc.info/?l=newtontalk](https://marc.info/?l=newtontalk)

 Yes, we understand that every once in a while something nasty gets posted.
-It’s unfortunately, but it does happen.
-However, once a message is posted to the list, it cannot and will not be removed from any of the archives.
-For one, this would be altering the public record of what happened on the list, and we wish to preserve this for as long as we can.

-Also, [MARC](https://marc.info/) will only remove messages if ordered to do so by an appropriate court order (threatening emails from lawyers will not get their attention).
+It’s an unfortunate occurrence, but it does happen.
+However, once a message is posted to the list, it cannot be removed from the archives.
+This would be altering the public record of what happened on the list.
+We wish to preserve this record for as long as we can.
+[MARC](https://marc.info/) will only remove messages under very specific circumstances or if ordered to do so by an appropriate court order.

 ## NewtonTalk History

 ### When did the NewtonTalk mailing list start?

-Looks like Sean started the list at least as far back as October 1997, as that is the earliest instance of a "sponsor" mentioned on the old site.
+Looks like Sean started the list at least as far back as October 1997, as that is the earliest instance of a “sponsor” mentioned on the old site.

 http://web.archive.org/web/19981206175529/http://www.newtontalk.com/